jeffersonpp/jigsaw_game/README.md

 # jigsaw_game
 A simple ReactJS GAME

-This project was created with create-react-app the node_modules folder was taked of because of its size, but you can see this game live at http://www.jeffersonlopes.com/games/react
+This project was created with create-react-app
+At first it was a facebook game called facebloc.
+He consumes facebook api allowing players to play with theyr own pictures.
+Today I let only some constant images

+# Hope You Have Fun